DHTMLX/scheduler-docs/data/faq.md

 Scheduler isn't rendered correctly
 -----------------------------------------
-If the scheduler wasn't rendered on the page properly, please, check a css style for the scheduler container - it must have a valid size in pixels or percents.<br>
+If the scheduler wasn't rendered on the page properly, please, check a CSS style for the scheduler container - it must have a valid size in pixels or percents.<br>

 - If the size defined in percents - be sure that the parent container has some height specified as well.
-- If the scheduler was placed directly in the body - specify the next css style to use a percent-based height correctly:
+- If the scheduler was placed directly in the body - specify the next CSS style to use a percent-based height correctly:

 ~~~js
 html, body{